hliscorp/lucinda-framework-engine/README.md

 # Lucinda Framework Engine API

 This API stores internal components of [Lucinda Framework 3.0](http://www.lucinda-framework.com) open for update but not open for change by developers.
-Most of classes inside are dedicated at APIs binding, so only the following are of any interest to developers:
+Most of the classes inside are dedicated at APIs binding, so only the following are of any interest to developers:

 - [Lucinda\Framework\AbstractCacheable](#abstractcacheable)
 - [Lucinda\Framework\AbstractLoginThrottler](#abstractloginthrottler)